ansys/pyprimemesh/doc/source/user_guide/fileio.rst

     params = prime.ImportCadParams(model=model, cad_reader_route=prime.CadReaderRoute.SPACECLAIM)
     prime.FileIO(model).import_cad(file_name=mixing_elbow, params=params)

-CAD import routes available in PyPrime are Program Controlled, Native, SpaceClaim and Workbench.
+CAD import routes available in PyPrimeMesh are Program Controlled, Native, SpaceClaim and Workbench.

  * Program Controlled: Automatically choose the best route based on the CAD format.
 Program Controlled uses Native as available, SCDM for scdoc and Workbench for all the other formats.